Robo3D/User-Manuals/docs/source/C2/operation/index.rst

    :alt: Homing Z offset
    :align: center

-Follow the directions on the screen by taking a piece of paper or something similar that is the same thickness as a piece of paper.
+Follow the directions on the screen using your calibration card that came with your printer or a standard piece paper.
 Press on the 'Up' arrow to raise the bed up toward the nozzle of the printer.
-Slide the piece of paper in between the nozzle and bed and continue pressing the 'Up" button until you feel resistance on the paper  between the Nozzle and the print bed.
-Note: You still want to be able to slide the piece of paper back and forth but with enough resistance that it is touching both the bed and the nozzle
+Slide the calibration card in between the nozzle and bed and continue pressing the 'Up" button until you feel slight resistance on the calibration card between the Nozzle and the print bed.
+Note: You still want to be able to slide the calibration card back and forth but with enough resistance that it is touching both the bed and the nozzle.

 .. image:: images/z-offset-move.gif
    :alt: Z offset move